Skip to main content

 TLDR

 Utah has approximately 1,000 NAICS 624410 childcare establishments, regulated by the Utah Office of Child Care and DCFS under R430.
-Rapid population growth along the Wasatch Front is creating new licensed centers faster than the software market has caught up — and centers billing CCAP through DCFS need attendance documentation that generic platforms often cannot produce.
+Centers billing CCAP need attendance records that match DCFS documentation requirements and stay organized by billing period.

-Utah has approximately 1,000 licensed childcare establishments as of 2024, concentrated along the Wasatch Front — Salt Lake City, Provo-Orem, and Ogden — with growing markets in St. George as southern Utah expands.
-The Utah Office of Child Care, in partnership with DCFS, licenses childcare centers under R430, covering staffing ratios, physical environment, staff qualifications, and recordkeeping.
+Utah has approximately 1,000 licensed childcare establishments as of 2024, concentrated along the Wasatch Front with additional growth in St. George.
+The Utah Office of Child Care, in partnership with DCFS, licenses childcare centers under R430.

 Staff-to-child ratios and what they mean for software